bwz3rbot/Discord-3-Strike-Bot/README.md

 # About <a name = "about"></a>

-This Discord bot will scan a user defined channel for commands.
-It only accepts commands from users with an administrative roles in your server.
+This Discord bot will scan a set of user defined channels for commands.
+It only accepts commands from users with administrative roles on your server.
 It allows for two seperate roles to use the bot.
+Administrators of the server may call on the bot to give users a *warning* in the form of a message embed.
+3 seperate warnings without having been pardoned will result in an instant kick from the server.
+An administrator can also use the bot to *pardon* a user of their strikes at any time.
+This pardon function resets strikes to 0.

-It comes with a *tag-me* feature which allows you to have a welcome message or landing page for your server.
-It scans a tag-me channel to assign users a base user role, allowing them access to the rest of your sub.
+The bot also comes with a *tag-me* feature which allows you to have a welcome message or landing page for your server.
+It scans a tag-me channel to assign users a base user role, allowing them access to the rest of your content.
+If you decide you do not wish to use this feature, you may simply edit the environment variable TAG_ME_CHANNEL to equal a channel name that does not exist within your server.

 # Getting Started <a name = "getting_started"></a>